 Coastal properties also have their challenges however, not least the impact of that sun, salty air, dampness and onshore breeze.

-Even if your home doesn’t have a picture postcard vista, the glazing will still need protecting from the coastal environment if it’s within a few miles of the sea.
+Even if your home doesn’t have a picture postcard vista, sliding doors, bifolds and windows will all protecting from the coastal environment if it’s within a few miles of the sea.
 Choose wisely and your windows and doors should last well against these frenemies.